Comments on "Can quantum statistics help distinguish Dirac from Majorana neutrinos?" (arXiv:2402.05172 [hep-ph]): Comment on anti-symmerization requirement for Majoarana neutrino antineutrino pair and the massless limit

 \section{Comment on anti-symmerization requirement for Majoarana neutrino antineutrino pair and the massless limit}

-When the neutrinos are not detected in the detector and their polarisations are not directly deducible from the process itself, the ``chiral'' nature of neutrino or antineutrino is irrelevant.
+When the neutrinos are not detected in the detector and their polarisations are not directly deducible from the process itself, the "chiral'' nature of neutrino or antineutrino is irrelevant.
 In any case massive neutrinos are not chiral eigenstates.
 The full calculation then involves sum over the spins of the unobserved neutrinos and antineutrinos.
 This automatically take into account any $m_\nu$ dependence.
-This is precisely what is done in other processes involving identical fermions, M\o{}ller scattering for example.
+This is preciesly what is done in other processes involving identical fermions, Moller scattering for example.

 Besides, if one considers neutrino and antineutrino as chiral fermions, then in the massless limit the Majorana condition is mathematically impossible to satisfy (see Appendix B of \cite{Kim:2023iwz}).
-Strictly massless neutrino and antineutrino are Weyl fermions, and are distinct from one another for all purposes.
+Strictly massless neutrino and antineutrino, are Weyl fermions and are distinct from one another for all purposes.
 Thus a smooth massless limit for Majorana neutrino is a red herring.
 The effect of quantum statistics, an intrinsic property, can not depend on a dimensional parameter!
 This is the reason why we consider only non-zero mass for the neutrinos in Refs.~\cite{Kim:2021dyj} and \cite{Kim:2023iwz}.

 For more clarifications on the issues (i) one-to-one correspondence between Dirac and Majorana neutrinos in the massless limit and (ii) amplitude anti-symmetrization for the pair of Majorana neutrinos of the same flavor, we urge the reader to see Sec.~5 of Ref.~\cite{Kim:2023iwz}.